Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

-Can I Combine Pre-workout Products?
+Can I Combine Pre-Workout Products?

-It’s not needed to combine pre-workout products if you’re already taking the right dosage.
+Yes, but it’s not needed to combine pre-workout products if you’re already taking the right dosage.
 You could also end up creating something more harmful than beneficial if you don’t know what you are doing.

-However, you could stack pre workout supplements with other products.
+However, you could stack pre-workout supplements with other products.
 Some popular pre-workout stacks include adding nitric oxide boosters or BCAA supplements.

 Check out: How To Make Your Own Pre-Workout

-How Long Before My Workout Should I Take Pre-workout?
+How Long Before My Workout Should I Take Pre-Workout?

 The most common recommendation of how long before your workout to take a pre-workout is somewhere between 20-40 minutes.